ddm94/Unreal-5.0/README.md

 - Lighting with Lumen
 - Modular level design
 - Line Tracing and Collisions
-- While, For Lopps and Arrays
+- While, For Loops and Arrays
 - Calling C++ function from Blueprint

 ---